hendelbah/portfolio/README.md

 **This and the next projects I had made before I decided to become a professional programmer, they are a bit messy.**

-The telegram bot for managing certain common situations in chat of employees of chemical factory I used to work at.
+The telegram bot for managing certain common situations in a chat of employees of Enamine Ltd.

 I had made it just out of interest, but unfortunately it didn't find any real life application.